Meeting The Universal Savior

 So rejoice and be happy that what Christ did 2,000 years back today we are going to do it.
 That's why Easter is a special day for all of us.
 It really is a very special day because in our lives the death has died and we are resurrected.
 May God bless you."

-Sri Rajarajarchita Devi
+Sri Mataji Nirmala Devi

 London, U.K.,April 6, 1980

-"The Holy Spirit of Wisdom has frequently changed its gender.
-It has been suggested that, because of the change in language and culture within the early Church, ‘this feminine aspect (ruach) to the inauguration of Jesus is neutered to pneuma in Hellenistic Christian communities and eventually masculanized to spiritus in the Latin church.’
+“The Holy Spirit of Wisdom has frequently changed its gender.
+It has been suggested that, because of the change in language and culture within the early Church, 'this feminine aspect (ruach) to the inauguration of Jesus is neutered to pneuma in Hellenistic Christian communities and eventually masculinized to spiritus in the Latin church.'
 This led to a shift from feminine to masculine metaphors.
-As Jung has remarked: ‘the Holy Ghost is not subject to any control.' but blows where it will, like the wind."
+As Jung has remarked: 'the Holy Ghost is not subject to any control' but blows where it will, like the wind.”

 C. Matthews, Sophia: Goddess of Wisdom

-(C. Matthews, Sophia: Goddess of Wisdom, Aquarian Press, 1992, p.
-135.)
+Aquarian Press, 1992, p.
+135.

-"Before his Passover, Jesus announced the sending of "another Paraclete" (Advocate), the Holy Spirit, having previously "spoken through the prophets," the Spirit will now be with and in the disciples, to teach them and guide them "into all truth."
-[68] The Holy Spirit is thus revealed as another divine person with Jesus and the Father."
+“Before his Passover, Jesus announced the sending of"Another Paraclete" (Advocate), the Holy Spirit, having previously"spoken through the prophets," the Spirit will now be with and in the disciples, to teach them and guide them"Into all truth.”[68]
+The Holy Spirit is thus revealed as another divine person with Jesus and the Father.”

 (68. Gen 1:2; Nicene Creed [DS 150]; Jn 14:17, 26; 16:13.)